6 Easy Steps for Bar Lacing

 5. Repeat this process until you are at the top.

 6. With the other shoelace, go through the bottom of the first open eyelet on the same side – then repeat the process until you are at the top.

-You may find it easier to view the diagram.
+Although it sounds complicated, if you use the image above the process is quite simple.
 This is a very easy method for lacing formal or semi-formal dress shoes.